google/knative-gcp/docs/how-to/namespace-transition.md

      ...
    ```

-1. Delete the old BrokerCell since it is no longer useful.
+1. Delete the old BrokerCell since it is no longer used.
+This will not cause any
+   service disruptions since the previous step already verified that the new
+   BrokerCell is ready and active.

    ```shell script
    kubectl delete brokercell default -n cloud-run-events